 - 2 cups fruit, fresh or frozen, such as sweet cherries, sour cherries, blueberries, rhubarb, mangoes and raisins

-In the same bowl, stir together sour cream, sugar, egg and vanilla sugar (or vanilla) until completely mixed.
-Fold in blueberries, stirring as little as possible.
-Pour into crust and distribute evenly.
+FILLING In the same bowl, stir together sour cream, sugar, egg and vanilla sugar (or vanilla) until completely mixed.
+Fold in fruit, stirring just enough to distribute.
+Pour into crust and spread evenly.

-Bake 30 – 40 minutes at 400F or until knife inserted in center comes out clean.
+BAKE Bake 30 – 40 minutes or until a toothpick inserted in the center comes out clean.
 Cool and serve.
-Refrigerate leftovers.
+Best on the first day but holds its shape and taste for two or three days.
+You'll want to refrigerate any leftovers.

 More Fruit Pies and Tarts for Summer